Media

 The Pacific Gateway development proposal came back as a reworked concept.
 Ridgeline Property Group LLC presented plans for a 1,577-acre industrial development between the Delta Mendota Canal and California Aqueduct at the start of the year.
 The new plan shows access to Highway 132 and Interstate 580 while being further to the south than the previous plan.
 Just like in 2023 when the project was introduced it is still opposed by rural neighbors who would see farmland in the area developed for warehouses, and new and expanded roadways bringing increased traffic to the proposed development (Jan.
 17).

-Ridgeline Property Group is in its public comment period and hosted an open house at New Jerusalem Elementary School to inform the community and answer questions about its 1,500-acre mixed-use development Pacific Gateway Project in Tracy.
+Ridgeline Property Group is in its public comment period and hosted an open house at New Jerusalem Elementary School to inform the community about its 1,500-acre mixed-use Pacific Gateway Project in Tracy.
 “I’m very excited about the amount of jobs we’re going to bring to San Joaquin County,” Steve Arthur, Ridgeline Property Group partner, said.
 “This is a $3.6 billion economic engine for the county.”
-Arthur said this will bring $135 million in annual revenue to San Joaquin County, more than 15,000 full-time jobs, more than 23,000 construction jobs, and $3.6 billion of economic output, not including the potential ripple effect down the line.
+Arthur said the project will bring $135 million in annual revenue to San Joaquin County, more than 15,000 full-time jobs, more than 23,000 construction jobs, and $3.6 billion of economic output.